 - Click to message – not showing (utilize to book a dealer visit or test drive)

-There are additional AdWords features for the automotive search engine marketing category.
+There are additional Google Ads features for the automotive PPC marketing category.
 For dealerships, you may want to run Dealer Automotive Ads.
 Participating in these mobile specific ads will not only help your consumers know you exist but will also let them easily get to you with a click of a button.
 This ad engulfs the whole page above-the-fold, so even with a strong organic search presence, you may not be seen unless you utilize this extension.

-To make your automotive search engine marketing campaign more effective, start excluding certain audiences.
+To make your automotive paid search marketing campaign more effective, start excluding certain audiences.
 First of all, share cookie pool data across multiple websites and tiers.
 Then, apply below outlined tactics: